Women’s Hair Loss

 Traction alopecia appears as a receding hairline or bald patches on the scalp and is a side effect of excessive hair tension rather than a cause of hair loss.
 When the hair shaft is pulled tight for a long period of time, it can damage the follicle to the point where the growth cycle slows and eventually stops.
 The result is smooth bald patches at the site of tension.
 Traction alopecia can result from wearing tight braids or ponytails and hair extensions.

 Alopecia areata is thought by many to be an autoimmune disorder that causes bald spots on the scalp.
-It affects less than 1% of the population and is triggered by white blood cells that cluster around select hair follicles and cause inflammation.
+It affects around 2-3% of the population and is triggered by white blood cells that cluster around select hair follicles and cause inflammation.
 The hair tends to fall out over a short period of time, with the loss commonly occurring more on one side of the scalp than the other.
 Factors that can influence alopecia areata include genetics, long-term chronic stress, allergies, infections, chemicals, and physical trauma.

 Normal hair fall is approximately 100-125 hairs per day.
 These hairs are replaced during the growth cycle.
 True hair loss occurs when lost hairs are not regrown or when the daily hair shed exceeds 125 hairs.